Bernie backs Obama on Syria and war

 …Sanders supports a continuation of the policy of unrestricted assassination of individuals targeted by the White House for extermination.
 This is a violation of Federal law.

-Bernie the Bomber, Hillary the Hawk, Donald the Dingbat, Jeb the Bush and chump Trump offer no plan, vision or useful ideas for this nation.
+Bernie the Bomber, Hillary the Hawk and chump Trump offer no plan, vision or useful ideas for this nation.
 All are pro-war conservatives and have records which prove this.
 Truth-telling is not an attack, it is a political necessity, tactical priority and the base for any change which may occur.